 Thrifty Guide to the American Revolution by Jonathan W. Stokes

 Travel back in time with Time Corp.
 Become a part of the action.
 Eat lunch with a famous founding father.
 Experience the Boston massacre, Lexington and Concord, Ticonderoga, Bunker Hill, Brooklyn, Trenton, Valley Forge, Saratoga, Yorktown.
 History with a big dose of humor!

 Guts & Glory: The American Revolution by Ben Thompson

 This is a complete account of the Revolutionary War beginning with the tax rebellions in Massachusetts and ending with the surrender at Yorktown.
 The author uses humor to connect with kids who might not otherwise pick up a history book.
 Lengthy at 302 pages.

 Lafayette!
-Nathan Hale’s Hazardous Tales by Nathan Hale
+Nathan Hale’s Hazardous Tales by Nathan Hale (graphic novel)

 Nathan Hale (author, not the famous spy) has created a nonfiction graphic novel series.
 This one covers the American Revolution from French General Lafayette’s perspective.
 Perfect for kids who want nonfiction graphic novels.